-The financial report of Prostate Cancer Foundation of Australia Limited for the year ended 31 December 2022 was authorised for issue in accordance with a resolution of the directors.
+The financial report of Prostate Cancer Foundation of Australia Limited for the year ended 31 December 2023 was authorised for issue in accordance with a resolution of the directors, dated 22nd April, 2024.

 Prostate Cancer Foundation of Australia Limited (the Company) is a company domiciled in Australia, the sole activity of which is to act as the corporate trustee of Prostate Cancer Foundation of Australia (the Trust).
-The consolidated financial statements as at and for the year ended 31 December 2022 comprise the Company and the Trust, collectively referred to as PCFA.
+The consolidated financial statements as at and for the year ended 31 December 2023 comprise the Company and the Trust, collectively referred to as PCFA.
 PCFA is a not-for-profit entity.